danielbradford2002/fetch_machine_learning/README.md

 ### Docker Containerization

 **Purpose:**
-- Ensures a consistent and reproducible runtime environment.
-- Simplifies deployment across different systems.
+Using Docker makes my project environment consistent and reproducible across different systems.

 **How to Build and Run:**

-1. **Build the Docker Image:**
+1. **Build the Docker Image:** bash:docker build -t multi-task-nlp .
-bash:
-   docker build -t multi-task-nlp .

 Run the Docker Container:
-bash
-docker run --rm multi-task-nlp
+bash: docker run --rm multi-task-nlp
 Dockerfile Details:

+**Dockerfile Highlights:**

-Base Image: Uses python:3.11-slim for a lightweight, up-to-date environment.
+I use python:3.11-slim as the base image for a lightweight, modern environment.
-WORKDIR: Sets the working directory to /app and sets PYTHONPATH to /app so that the code in models/ and src/ is discoverable.
+The working directory is set to /app and PYTHONPATH is configured so that my models/ and src/ directories are correctly discovered.
-Dependency Installation: Copies requirements.txt and installs dependencies.
-Code Copy: Copies the entire project into the container.
+Dependencies from requirements.txt are installed, and the entire project is copied into the container.
-CMD: Defaults to running the training script.
+The default command runs my training script.
 Environment Setup & requirements.txt

-**Creating requirements.txt:**

-**Activate your virtual environment:**
-bash:
+Purpose:
+The requirements.txt file allows others to recreate the exact Python environment for this project.

+**How I Created It:**

+I activated my virtual environment:
-    source venv/bin/activate
+bash: source venv/bin/activate

-**Install Dependencies:**
-Ensure all required packages are installed (e.g., torch, transformers, etc.).
+I installed all the necessary libraries (like torch, transformers, etc.).
-Generate the File:
-bash:
+I generated the file with:
-    pip freeze > requirements.txt
+bash: pip freeze > requirements.txt

-This creates a file with pinned versions of all packages.
+This file lists the exact package versions used, ensuring reproducibility.
-**Review and Clean:**
-Optionally, remove unnecessary packages to keep the file focused on your project.
-Example requirements.txt:
-certifi==2025.1.31
-charset-normalizer==3.4.1
-filelock==3.17.0
-fsspec==2025.2.0
-huggingface-hub==0.28.1
-idna==3.10
-Jinja2==3.1.5
-MarkupSafe==3.0.2
-mpmath==1.3.0
-networkx==2.8.8
-numpy==2.2.3
-packaging==24.2
-PyYAML==6.0.2
-regex==2024.11.6
-requests==2.32.3
-safetensors==0.5.2
-sympy==1.13.1
-tokenizers==0.21.0
-torch==2.6.0
-tqdm==4.67.1
-transformers==4.48.3
-typing_extensions==4.12.2
-urllib3==2.3.0

-## Conclusion

-**This project demonstrates:**
+**Conclusion**
+This project showcases my implementation of a multi-task sentence transformer using DistilBERT.
+I addressed the following:

-Task 1: Implementation of a sentence transformer using DistilBERT and mean pooling.
+Task 1: Building a sentence transformer with mean pooling.
-Task 2: Expansion to multi-task learning with separate heads for classification and sentiment analysis.
+Task 2: Expanding the model to handle both sentence classification and sentiment analysis.
-Task 3: Detailed training considerations, including freezing strategies and transfer learning rationale.
+Task 3: Exploring training considerations such as various freezing strategies and transfer learning approaches.
-Task 4: A robust training loop with proper train/validation/test splits, metric logging, and evaluation.
+Task 4: Implementing a robust training loop with a proper train/validation/test split and logging metrics.
-Future improvements include enhancing data quality and quantity, hyperparameter tuning, further experiments with layer freezing, and exploring alternative pooling strategies.
+While the current results are promising (with test accuracies of 89% for classification and 93% for sentiment), there’s still room for improvement, especially in terms of data quality, hyperparameter tuning, and exploring alternative pooling and freezing strategies.

-The project is containerized with Docker for consistency, and the environment is managed via requirements.txt for reproducibility.
+The project is fully containerized with Docker for consistency, and the environment is managed via requirements.txt for easy reproducibility.

+Feel free to check out the code, and thanks so much for taking the time to review my work.
+I cannot wait to hear back from the Fetch team!